ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 # SQL Visual Debugger
 ## Privacy Policy

-**Version:** 1.1
+**Version:** 1.0
-**Effective Date:** August 24, 2026
+**Effective Date:** August 25, 2026

 This Privacy Policy explains how SQL Visual Debugger processes information when you install or use the SQL Visual Debugger extension for Visual Studio Code.

 This Policy applies to SQL Visual Debugger itself.
 Third-party services, including Lemon Squeezy, Microsoft/Visual Studio Marketplace, GitHub, database providers, and other services you choose to use are governed by their own privacy policies.

-## 1. Limited Usage Telemetry
+## 1. Optional Limited Usage Telemetry

-SQL Visual Debugger may collect limited usage telemetry to help understand how the extension is used and to improve the product.
+When telemetry is enabled, SQL Visual Debugger may collect limited usage telemetry to help understand how the extension is used and to improve the product.

+SQL Visual Debugger uses **PostHog** as a third-party analytics provider to receive and analyze these limited usage events.

 The telemetry is designed to collect high-level product-usage information rather than the contents of a user's SQL queries, databases, files, or credentials.